Raditsoic/Raditsoic/README.md

 I am interested in AI and Data Science Field.
 I have been exploring Machine Learning for quite some time now and enjoy learning it.
 Other than that, i also learn quite a bit of Golang.

 * 🌍  I'm based in Surabaya, Indonesia
-* 🚀  I'm currently working on [Weebs](http://github.com/Raditsoic/weebs-go-nextjs) and Kokusei Discord bot
+* 🚀  I'm currently working on Avalon AI
-* 🧠  I'm learning Machine Learning in Python and Backend Development with Go
+* 🧠  I'm learning Artificial Intelligence in Python and Backend Development with Go
 * ⚡  I like to explore things, especially Data Science and AI related

 <img align="right" height="150" src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExcDlod3Vya3o3NjBlNGJ6aTludWduOHVncHM2MXJjdjh0cHkwNHE2dCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/LHZyixOnHwDDy/giphy.gif"  />